jjdelorme/gca-demo/README.md

 ```

 ## Tips
+* State your goal in clear terms, try to avoid ambiguity, provide a means to verify (i.e. tests)
+    - Use GEMINI.md to clarify codind standards, remove ambiguity in frameworks, versions, etc...
 * LLMs perform better when given rigid constraints rather than polite suggestions.
 They don't get offended by all-caps.
     - Use terms like **"CRITICAL PROTOCOL"**, **"MUST ADHERE RIGIDLY"**, and **"NEVER EXECUTE"**
 * Provide examples (few-shot)